How to Build A Writing Habit

 Write, don’t edit

-Write the first draft, don’t edit as you go.
+Write the first draft.
+Don’t edit as you go.

 Just letting yourself write is incredibly freeing and is definitely the best way to keep up a writing habit.
 Self-editing as you go interrupts your flow, and it can be tough to get back into the right headspace to pick up the narrative threads again.
-So if you take anything away from NaNoWriMo this year, let it be this: just write.